jamesreck/my-first-repo/README.md

 # README #
-#These changes are for educational purposed only#
+#These changes are for educational purposes only#
+#And this change is another practice edit!#
+#I just want to get comfortable with pushing and pulling!#